Tank (American singer): Early life

-Durrell Babbs was born in Milwaukee, Wisconsin and moved with his family as a child to Baltimore, Maryland.
+Babbs was born in Milwaukee, Wisconsin, then he moved with his family as a child to Clinton, Maryland.
 He was a multisport athlete in high school and was offered the opportunity to play college football.
-However, Tank decided to focus on music and his talent eventually led him to an opportunity to sing background vocals for Ginuwine during one of the latter's tours.
-Tank also became a backing singer for Aaliyah, who he had met through Ginuwine in 1997.
+However, Tank decided to focus on music, with his vocal talent being recognized to the point where R&B singer Ginuwine gave him an opportunity to sing background vocals for him during one of the latter's tours.
+Tank also became a backing singer for Aaliyah, whom he had met through Ginuwine in 1997.

 Tank later signed as an artist with Aaliyah's record label Blackground Records.